alphagov/govuk-rfcs/rfc-163-cdn-rationalisation.md

 ## Problems

-We currently configure our Fastly services using [Fastly's custom fork](https://developer.fastly.com/learning/vcl/using/) of the VCL domain-specific language, within [govuk-cdn-config](https://github.com/alphagov/govuk-cdn-config).
-We deploy this code using [custom Ruby scripts](https://github.com/alphagov/govuk-cdn-config/tree/main/lib).
+We currently configure our Fastly services using [Fastly's custom fork](https://developer.fastly.com/learning/vcl/using/) of the VCL domain-specific language, within [govuk-fastly](https://github.com/alphagov/govuk-fastly).

 We also have a work-in-progress CloudFront distribution that we can use for failover in the event that Fastly experiences an outage.
 This is due to be merged soon in alphagov/govuk-infrastructure#929.

 In its current state, our CDN configuration is highly complex and does many things, making it brittle and difficult to maintain, and hampering efforts to ensure parity between the two CDNs.

-Its current approach to testing also leaves a lot to be desired - as we are unable to verify the behaviour of the VCL through automated tests, we instead simply [run RuboCop over the repo](https://github.com/alphagov/govuk-cdn-config/blob/5bff7b9d3b7ef51b493bb00e609fc714da2dc67a/Rakefile#L8), [verify that the VCL rendered from our ERB templates matches what we expect](https://github.com/alphagov/govuk-cdn-config/blob/5bff7b9d3b7ef51b493bb00e609fc714da2dc67a/spec/www_vcl_erb_spec.rb), and [verify that our hand-written Ruby deploy scripts work](https://github.com/alphagov/govuk-cdn-config/blob/5bff7b9d3b7ef51b493bb00e609fc714da2dc67a/spec/deploy_service_spec.rb).
+Its current approach to testing also leaves a lot to be desired.
+In its previous guise as `govuk-cdn-config`, we simply [ran RuboCop over the repo](https://github.com/alphagov/govuk-cdn-config/blob/5bff7b9d3b7ef51b493bb00e609fc714da2dc67a/Rakefile#L8), [verified that the VCL rendered from our ERB templates matched what we expected](https://github.com/alphagov/govuk-cdn-config/blob/5bff7b9d3b7ef51b493bb00e609fc714da2dc67a/spec/www_vcl_erb_spec.rb), and [verified that our hand-written Ruby deploy scripts work](https://github.com/alphagov/govuk-cdn-config/blob/5bff7b9d3b7ef51b493bb00e609fc714da2dc67a/spec/deploy_service_spec.rb).
+The new repo, `govuk-fastly`, currently lacks tests and continuous integration entirely.

 The lack of feature parity between the two CDNs presents us with several issues: